-Yes, you will receive a PDF of the edited document.
-We do not send back Word files with tracked changes.
+Yes, you will receive a either a PDF with proofreader marks or a Word document with tracked changes.

-Please email the technical editor at email@example.com or firstname.lastname@example.org to explain your situation; we will handle this on a case-by-case basis.
+Please email the graduate office at email@example.com to explain your situation; we will handle this on a case-by-case basis.

 You may only have one submission in the queue at any given time.
 Exceptions may be made on a case-by-case basis if the editing queue is low.